Getting Started with Open Telemetry: Tracing, Metrics, and Logs for Your Applications

 iii) Exporters: The exporter is responsible for sending telemetry data from the collector to a backend system.
 The exporter receives the telemetry data that has been processed by the collector and formats it in a way that is suitable for the target backend system.
 This can involve converting the data into a specific format, such as JSON or protobuf, and adding any required metadata or tags.
 The exporter can be configured to use either a push or pull model for sending data to the backend.

 OpenTelemetry Protocol (OTLP): OTLP is a standard protocol used for transmitting telemetry data between the SDKs, collectors, and exporters.
 It ensures interoperability between different components of the OpenTelemetry framework.
-It supports different types of telemetry data, including traces, metrics, analytics and logs.
+It supports different types of telemetry data, including OpenTelemetry traces, OpenTelemetry metrics, OpenTelemetry analytics and OpenTelemetry logs.

 Overall, these components work together to provide a unified and standardized way of collecting, processing, and exporting telemetry data, making it easier to observe and troubleshoot complex distributed systems.